 Fig Bistro prides themselves on being an intimate neighborhood restaurant that creates new and different interpretations of both American and French cuisine.
 In addition to offering seasonal dishes, Fig offers daily specials based upon the fresh local ingredients that are available.
 Think farm to table meets mad scientist chef.
 We mean that in the best possible way, considering Chef Kelly Tantalo has come up with so many interesting combinations.

-Here’s a quick sampling of our favorites:
+Here’s a quick sampling of our favorites at Fig:

 Though you can’t go wrong with any of their appetizers, we are especially fond of the Pommes Frites, house-cut fries with truffle oil, and sprinkled with just the right amount of parmesan and parsley.
 The Smoked Trout is also amazing, although we’re not sure why they consider it an appetizer.
 We were served a plate of hot smoked trout with fingerling potato salad, red onions, radishes, capers, and a delicious vinaigrette.
 If you’re with a group, plan on everyone wanting a bite.